langong347/Two-Sigma-Financial-Modelling-Challenge/README.md

 2) Pincipal component method on average gives better prediction score than ridge regression.
 However, the best score of ridge regression is much higher than that of principal component.
 3) Under high penalty, ridge regression suppresses the coefficients of many features but two: 'technical_20' and 'technical_30'.
 This accidental finding is consistent with other users' observations, such as this analysis on the physical meaning of the two features: https://www.kaggle.com/chenjx1005/physical-meanings-of-technical-20-30

-The results of PC and Ridge are published separately in "Results of Principal Component and Ridge Regression.docx'.
+The results of PC and Ridge are published separately in "Results of Principal Component and Ridge Regression.pdf'.

-The Jupyter Notebook explores further on the relation of 'technical_20' and 'technical_30' to 'y'.
+The relation of 'technical_20' and 'technical_30' to 'y' is explored further in the Jupyter Notebook run.ipynb.
-Path: Two-Sigma-Financial-Modelling-Challenge/run.ipynb